 If you are planning to work for the federal government, expunging your records is the best way to go.
 When records are expunged, the State of Florida will keep a single copy, and that copy is only accessible with a court order.
 Any government agencies with access to your sealed records will only be able to see that the record has been expunged.
 They cannot see what is in the record though, which can greatly increase your odds of employment.

 Sealing or expunging records can greatly impact your career opportunities after a criminal conviction.
-BJE Law, P.A. can walk through your criminal history and figure out the best course of action for you to take, and get you the help you need to handle your criminal history.
+Esposito Law Firm can walk through your criminal history and figure out the best course of action for you to take, and get you the help you need to handle your criminal history.

 Don’t let your past hold you back.
-Call BJE Law, P.A., and let us get your records taken care of.
+Call Esposito Law Firm, and let us get your records taken care of.
 We have a team of experienced attorneys that have the knowledge and skill to get your records taken care of as soon as possible.
 Call us today!